-Many colleges use the weighted GPA as a component of their admissions criteria and Richard Winn Academy uses the weighted GPA to determine class rank and the awarding of honors such as valedictorian and salutatorian.
-The honor graduate is determined by each students' unweighted GPA.
+Many colleges use the core GPA as a component of their admissions criteria and Richard Winn Academy uses the core GPA to determine class rank and the awarding of honors such as valedictorian, salutatorian, or honor graduate.

-CLASS RANK: Students are ranked numerically within their class based on each student's weighted GPA.
+CLASS RANK: Students are ranked numerically within their class based on each student's core GPA.